Ahh the world of school and Kindy Orientation Day!

 Children want to eat a quick lunch and then play!

-My top tips I learnt when my daughter went to Kindy which I carried on through now we are heading into Year 2 for my daughter and Year 1 for my son next year.
+My top tips I learnt when my daughter went to Kindy which I carried on through now we are in Year 3 for my daughter and Year 2 for my son.

 - Pre-cut fruit and vegetables and pop them in airtight containers in the fridge the night before.